26 Aug 2020

 Focus your lighting

-Using one down-focused ceiling light pools light in the middle of the room and can make it feel smaller at the edges.
+Using one down-focused ceiling light draws light in the middle of the room and can make it feel smaller at the edges.
 Placing table or standing lamps around the room, particularly focusing on corners, will achieve the opposite effect and instead brighten up all the space.
 Alternatively, go for equidistant wall lights rather than one central ceiling light.